oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/04-capture-sql/capture-sql.md

 ## Introduction

 In this lab, you will capture and preserve SQL statements and information from the AWR.
-We will use this collection later on, following a performance stability method guideline.
+You will use this information later on, following the performance stability prescription.
+This is a method developed by the experts in the Product Management team in the *Database Upgrade, Migration, Patching and Utilities* team.

 Estimated Time: 5 minutes